lisa7012/Comp472-MiniProject_1/README.md

 ## Comp 472 Mini Project 1
 #### Instructions to run program:
 1. Make sure to have MiniConda3 or Anaconda installed on the system
+2. Search and open Anaconda prompt for the following steps
-2. Using the Anaconda prompt, create an environment (`conda create --name [name of environment]`) and then activate it (`conda activate [name of environment]`)
+3. Create an environment (`conda create --name [name of environment]`) and then activate it (`conda activate [name of environment]`)
-3. Install the following packages:
+4. Install the following packages:
    - numpy (`conda install numpy`)
    - scikit-learn (`conda install -c conda-forge scikit-learn`)
    - matplotlib and jupyter (`conda install matplotlib jupyter`)
    - gensim (`conda install -c conda-forge gensim`)
    - nltk (`conda install -c conda-forge nltk`)
-4. After installing the packages, clone the repository and cd into where it is located
+5. After installing the packages, clone the repository and cd into where it is located
-5. Then, write `jupyter notebook` to open it up on your browser
+6. Then, write `jupyter notebook` to open it up on your browser
-6. Select a .ipynb file to open it and run using the buttons on the header
+7. Select a .ipynb file to open it and run using the buttons on the header

 ## Team404
 | Name | Student ID | Github Username |